Skip to main content

 Sleep & MPS Research

-A study found that sleep restriction (5.5 vs 8.5 hours) reduced muscle protein synthesis by 18% and increased muscle protein breakdown by 10%, even with adequate protein intake.[7]
+A landmark study found that sleep restriction (5.5 vs 8.5 hours) reduced muscle protein synthesis by 18% and increased muscle protein breakdown by 10%, even with adequate protein intake.
+This means poor sleep literally prevents your muscles from growing optimally.

 Glycogen Replenishment